MikeyMoMo/Draw-Gradient-lines-with-tft_espi/README.md

 3. Force the gradient to change prematurely.
 This function compresses the gradient change into an area less than the length of the line.
 This can highlight the ending color that I have found, sometimes, seemes too compressed to really show up well.
 See this in the third triangular demo "Short Gradient".

+4. You can also force the change the other way, i.e., late.
+Just make the steps larger than the line length.
+See it in the example program.

 The gradient routine determines whether you are trying to draw vertically or horizontally.
 There is no need for indication of this in the routine call.

 Enjoy,